 A varicose vein is an abnormal dilatation of a vein.
 In the lower limbs, varicose veins are visible under the skin.
 Many hereditary and lifestyle factors favor them.
 Medical management reduces the likelihood of complications (rupture, thrombosis, dermatitis …).
-30% of the population is expected to develop varicose veins.
+Varicose veins affect about 30 Million people worldwide 1.

 The veins of the lower limbs are vessels of different sizes, which drain the blood to the heart.

 To prevent the blood from flowing downwards in the upright position, they are equipped with stepped valves, with valves functioning like flaps that open to allow the blood to flow upward and close to prevent it from coming down again.